sinjinablueshirt/61040-portfolio/assignments/assignment2/concepts.md

 **purpose** to associate resources with an owner so that control and accountability are clearly designated.

 **principle** users can save resources with a description and be the designated owner of that resource.
-They can then change the details relating to the resource.
+They can then change the details relating to the resource or delete its record.

 **state**\
 &nbsp;&nbsp;a set of Record with\
 &nbsp;&nbsp;&nbsp;&nbsp;an owner User\
 &nbsp;&nbsp;&nbsp;&nbsp;a resource Resource\
-&nbsp;&nbsp;&nbsp;&nbsp;a description String\
+&nbsp;&nbsp;&nbsp;&nbsp;a description String

 **actions**\
 &nbsp;&nbsp;loadResource(resource: Resource, owner: User, description: String): (record: Record)\